Guidance for Wellcome Trust Centres and Africa and Asia Programmes

 Where there is no mechanism to claim costs from the other funders concerned, then you can use Wellcome funding to cover these costs.

-Where a researcher based at a Centre or MOP appears as a co-author on a paper resulting from research that has been led by other institutions and primarily funded by others, then we would expect the main funders of the research to meet the majority of any open access costs.
+Where a researcher based at a Centre or programme appears as a co-author on a paper resulting from research that has been led by other institutions and primarily funded by others, then we would expect the main funders of the research to meet the majority of any open access costs.